CPS teachers, students, parents stand united after DeVos hearing

-CHICAGO (WLS) --Across Chicago and the country Thursday morning, demonstrators made a statement outside schools tied to President-elect Donald Trump and Betsy DeVos, his pick for U.S. Secretary of Education.
+CHICAGO (WLS) --Across Chicago and the country Thursday morning, demonstrators made a statement tied to President-elect Donald Trump and Betsy DeVos, his pick for U.S. Secretary of Education.

 Hundreds of Daniel Boone Elementary teachers, students and parents held hands and circled their school in Chicago's West Ridge neighborhood, as a sign of unity without any boundaries or walls.